 Asteraceae (family name)

-Forage for Pollinators: Pollen, white in colour, and Nectar for Honeybees, other Bees, Beetles, Flies.
+Forage for Pollinators: Pollen, white in colour, and Nectar for Short and Long-tongued Bumblebees, Honeybees, Beetles, Flies.
 Bees are the primary pollinators and will be covered from head to toe with Chicory’s white pollen grains (excerpt Naturally Curious with Mary Holland).

 Flowering time: July, August, September, October